 The B in IBM means Business.
 That means numbers, calculations, sorting, databases.
-All things the IBM brand had been known for since the 1950s (with the company itself having been established in 1911): accounting, inventory/logistics, route optimization, volume/material computations, amortization modeling…
+All things the IBM brand had been known for since the 1950s: accounting, inventory/logistics, route optimization, volume/material computations, amortization modeling…

 VisiCalc, the first spreadsheet program, was first made available on the Apple 2 in 1979.
 Then it was subsequently available on the Commodore PET in 1980.
 The success of VisiCalc likely contributed to IBM taking notice of the potential of home/office computing, a market it had previously ignored throughout the 1970s.